lerovitch/crjson/README.rst

 ijson
 =====

-Ijson is an iterative JSON parser with a standard Python iterator interface.
+Ijson is an iterative JSON parser using Python couroutines interface.

+It is a fork from  `Ivan Sagalaev <https://github.com/isagalaev>` library that justs rethinks the flow from a generator library to a coroutine library.

+The main point of it is to allowing better integration with long results

 Usage